noorezzcoder/Bank-Account/README.md

 This example highlights how encapsulation helps in building robust, secure, and maintainable code by keeping internal details hidden and exposing only necessary functionality.

+Required Tools:
+To run or modify this project, you will need the following tools installed on your system:

+Java Development Kit (JDK) – Version 8 or higher Download JDK

+IDE (Integrated Development Environment) – such as:

+IntelliJ IDEA

+Eclipse

+NetBeans

+Command Line or Terminal (optional) – for compiling and running Java files manually